tetrapod00/godot-docs/tutorials/3d/physical_light_and_camera_units.rst

 resulting in a wider *horizontal* field of view.

-Automatic exposure adjustment based on the camera's average brightness level can also be enabled in the **Auto Exposure** section, with the following properties:
+Automatic exposure adjustment based on the camera's average brightness level can also be enabled in the :uisection:`Auto Exposure` section, with the following properties:

 - **Min Sensitivity:** The darkest brightness the camera is allowed to get to, measured in EV100.